dammahhammad/dammahhammad/README.md

 - 📝 I regularly write articles on [https://dammahhammad.medium.com/](https://dammahhammad.medium.com/)

 - 📫 Got a question or project idea?
-Drop me a message at dammahhammad9@gmail.com or hit up the contact form on my website — I’ll get back to you within 24 hours (promise, pinky swear 🤞).
+You can totally email me at dammahhammad9@gmail.com , but honestly… my inbox is a jungle.
+The contact form on my website?
+That’s where messages actually get seen (plus, you get to explore the site — win-win 😎).

 <h3 align="left">Connect with me:</h3>
 <p align="left">